The first image of Mercury returned by the MESSENGER spacecraft after entering orbit

 MESSENGER images are the first direct photos of the planet in more than 30 years (from 1975 to 2008), and will provide detailed information about all of the planet's surface by the time the mission is over, in the mid-2010's.

 Two photomosaics show Mercury as Mariner 10 neared it (on the right), and moved away from it (on the left).
-The Sun is nearly overhead where the two images meet, so the surface appears flat and nearly featureless, save for brightness differences.
-At the sides, the Sun is rising or setting, and long shadows cast the craters and other surface features into prominent relief.
+The Sun is nearly overhead where the two images meet, so the surface appears flat and nearly featureless save for brightness differences.
+At the sides of the images the Sun is rising or setting and long shadows cast the craters and other surface features into prominent relief.

 A map of that portion of Mercury which was facing the Sun when Mariner 10 flew by, constructed from Mariner 10 photographs.
 The smooth blank areas are areas where no information was available.
 (Mariner 10, Astrogeology Team, U.S. Geological Survey, apod011124) Click on the map for a large-scale version

-Photomosaic of Caloris Basin area (the Basin is at bottom center), a gigantic impact structure bearing a strong resemblance to Mare Orientale, on the Moon.
-Violent shocks associated with the impact that formed the Basin created ringed structures all around it, and the sudden removal of large amounts of surface material allowed molten material from below to well up, and fill in the Basin, with still obvious lava flows.
+Photomosaic of the region near the Caloris Basin (the Basin is at bottom center), a gigantic impact structure bearing a strong resemblance to Mare Orientale on the Moon.
+Violent shocks associated with the impact that formed the Basin created ringed structures all around it, and the sudden removal of large amounts of surface material allowed molten material to well up from below and fill in the Basin with still obvious lava flows.
 The large number of radial streaks bears testimony to the huge numbers of rocks, a mile or more in size, thrown outwards in all directions, gouging the surface where thrown horizontally, peppering it in all directions where thrown at higher angles.

 Chaotic terrain thought to be caused by severe shaking associated with the formation of the Caloris Basin.
-As the shock waves from the formation of the Basin passed through Mercury, the planet's relatively large core would have served as a lens, focusing the energy of the shock waves on an area directly opposite the basin -- which is exactly where this chaotic terrain is found.
+As the shock waves from the formation of the Basin passed through Mercury, the planet's relatively large core served as a lens, focusing the energy of the shock waves on an area directly opposite the basin -- exactly where this chaotic terrain is found.

-Typically heavily cratered area.
-Note extensive flow features on upper right.
+Typically heavily cratered area on Mercury.
+Note the extensive flow features at upper right.

-Heavily cratered area, but with very shallow crater walls, suggesting that the material below the surface was too soft to support high walls.
+A heavily cratered area with very shallow crater walls, suggesting that the material below the surface was too soft to support high walls.

 The structure of Mercury

-Mercury is denser than we would expect it to be, if it were a smaller version of the Earth, and is therefore presumed to have a larger core, in proportion to its size (perhaps 70 to 80% of the diameter of the planet, compared to 55% for the Earth's core/diameter ratio).
-Whether the core is liquid or solid is uncertain -- the large numbers of presumably ancient craters covering the surface seemed to imply a relatively cold, presumably solid interior, while the presence of a weak magnetic field seemed to imply an at least partially molten metallic core.
-Recent studies of the rotation of the planet, and how that reacts to tidal forces from the Sun, support the partially molten core theory; so it is now thought that the core must contain a substantial amount of sulfur, which lowers its melting temperature.
+Mercury is denser than we would expect it to be if it were a smaller version of the Earth, and is therefore presumed to have a larger core in proportion to its size (perhaps 70 to 80% of the diameter of the planet, compared to 55% for the Earth's core/diameter ratio).
+Whether the core is liquid or solid is uncertain -- the large numbers of presumably ancient craters covering the surface seems to imply a relatively cold presumably solid interior, while the presence of a weak magnetic field seems to imply an at least partially molten metallic core.
+Recent studies of the rotation of the planet, and how the surface flexes in response to tidal forces from the Sun support the partially molten core theory; so it is now thought that the core must contain a substantial amount of sulfur, which lowers its melting temperature.
 (JPL, NASA)

 (MESSENGER, NASA, JHU APL, CIW, apod090706)

 Flow structures on Mercury represent ancient volcanic activity (around 4 billion years ago).
-Although ancient, the features indicate that the planet was geologically active for half a billion years or more, after its formation.
+Although ancient the features indicate that the planet was geologically active for half a billion years or more after its formation.
+More recent MESSENGER studies suggest that at least some geological activity may have persisted for considerably longer periods of time.
 (MESSENGER, NASA, JHU APL, CIW, apod090527)

 A double-ringed impact basin on Mercury.
 Such basins are rare, but are found on almost all cratered surfaces in the Solar System.
 Theories of their origin are uncertain, but the flow structures and smoothness of the floor of the inner basin suggest that volcanic outpourings associated with the formation of the main crater were in some way connected to the double basin's origin.
 (MESSENGER, NASA, JHU APL, CIW, apod091007)

-The trajectory of the Mercury MESSENGER, which flew by Mercury in 2008 and 2009, and will orbit the planet beginning in 2011.
-(A long discussion of the complexities of the planetary flybys and gravitational assists required to achieve this goal, which required a considerable amount of time to write, was inadvertantly lost in saving this file; and as a result of the lost time and frustration involved in that loss, has been put off until another day.
-However, a placeholder (Orbital Perturbations and Gravitational Assists, has been created as a prod to do this sooner rather than later.)
-(Johns Hopkins, Carnegie Institution, NASA).
+The trajectory of the Mercury MESSENGER, which flew by Mercury in 2008 and 2009, and entered orbit around the planet in 2011.
+(A long discussion of the complexities of the planetary flybys and gravitational assists required to achieve this goal, which required a considerable amount of time to write, was lost in uploading files; and as a result of the lost time and frustration involved in that loss rewriting it was put off until another day.
+However, a placeholder (Orbital Perturbations and Gravitational Assists